-Fall is here, and soon you will see leaves overflowing your lawn, blowers make a quick work of clearing leaves from the yard.
-Here we are going to discuss the difference between the backpack over the non-backpack models, and the pros and cons of each type of models.
+Fall is here, and soon you will see leaves overflowing your lawn, blowers make quick work of clearing leaves from the yard.
+Here we are going to discuss the difference between the backpack over the non-backpack models, and the pros and cons of each type of model.

 Whether your backyard is filled with trees or you simply need to clean up the clippings after you harvest the lawn, a backpack blower can save your time and hassle.
 This powerful yard tool blast leaves and other debris off to the side, and out of your way, in less time than it would take to use a rake or broom.

 Most landscape builders keep a backpack blower in their trucks.
 If you have a large personal property, you will also want to consider backpack models for their sheer strength.
-They’re useful while dealing with debris that’s heavy.
+They’re useful while dealing with heavy debris.

 Gas Powered Blowers

 A gas-powered backpack blower provides you with the most power.

 - Battery-powered- Complete mobility.
 Being completely battery-powered, it also offers excellent mobility.